chomgid/HorceRacingPrediction2023/README.md

 # HorceRacingPrediction2023
-We aim for data-driven prediction horse races in Jeju, South Korea
+We aim for data-driven prediction of horse races in Jeju, South Korea